TRSDOS: Disk management

 The primary function of any disk operating system is to provide the user with a facility for managing and accessing files stored on disk storage devices.
 Since the user must not be burdened with the physical details of the storage devices themselves, it is the operating system's responsibility to translate file record access requests into specific drive, track, sector, and head parameters that pinpoint the storage location of each record.

-The system also maintains in Z80 memory within TRSDOS a Drive Control Table that stores the parameters associated with each of the eight logical drives.
-Disk drive parameters refer to how the total storage space on a drive is divided up into addressable units.
-The layer(s) of magnetic particles on the surface of the disk media are magnetized (during the format process) into concentric circles of storage areas called TRACKS.
-Each track is divided into 256-byte sub-areas called SECTORS.
-Each sector is uniquely identified by a pattern of information preceding each sector called an ID FIELD.
+The system also maintains a Drive Control Table in Z80 memory within TRSDOS that stores the parameters associated with each of the eight logical drives.
+Disk drive parameters control how the total storage space on a drive is divided up into addressable units.
+The layer(s) of magnetic particles on the surface of the disk media are magnetized (during the format process) into concentric circles of storage areas called tracks.
+Each track is divided into 256-byte sub-areas called sectors.
+Each sector is uniquely identified by a pattern of information preceding each sector called an ID field.
 Although the number of sectors per track may vary from one media type to another, the number of sectors in each track of the same media (and in each granule) must always be a constant.

 Disks are organized as follows: each track is formatted into a specific number of 256-byte sectors with a maximum capacity of 32 sectors per track.
-Sectors are grouped into blocks called granules which vary in size according to total track capacity of the disk media, though granule size for each disk format is constant.
+Sectors are grouped into blocks called granules, which vary in size according to total track capacity of the disk media, although granule size for each disk format is constant.
 For forty-cylinder disks formatted in double density, standard for the drives installed in the TRS-80 Models III and 4, the granule size is six 256-byte sectors, or 1.5 KB.
 Each track has three granules for 4.5 KB of storage.
 Each side (surface) of the disk is normally formatted with 40 tracks, yielding 180 KB per side.
 The Model 4D, with its double-sided drives, yields 360 KB of storage.
 Whenever additional disk space is needed for a file (such as extending a file while being written to), an additional granule is allocated.
 The granule thus becomes the minimum size storage unit.

 TRSDOS assigns numbers to every sector, every track, and every surface.
 Surfaces are numbered consecutively starting from zero.
 Tracks are numbered consecutively starting from zero at the outermost edge of the disk giving the innermost track the highest number.
-Where multiple headed drives are in use, the track numbers on a surface are duplicated on each surface with all similarly numbered tracks constituting a cylinder.
+Where multiple-head drives are in use, the track numbers on a surface are duplicated on each surface with all similarly numbered tracks constituting a cylinder.
 For a double-sided floppy disk as formatted on a Model 4D, track zero of surface zero and track zero of surface one are grouped together into cylinder zero.
 Cylinder capacities also have an upper limit of 256 sectors per cylinder or eight granules per cylinder, while the system supports (for hard drives with multiple platters of storage media) a maximum of eight heads per drive.